Nicki Christensen

 Traverse Mountain

-North Lehi / Holbrook Farms area
+North Lehi / Ivory Ridge

-Lehi Main Street corridor
+Downtown Lehi / Main Street corridor

 Jordan Willows / Mill Pond

 Established neighborhoods with mature trees and larger lots.
 Mid-range pricing ($550K–$750K) and a settled community feel.
+If you want Lehi without the new-construction buzz, this is where to look.

 New construction in Lehi